The People’s Place

 - Develop a comprehensive resource and referral system able to respond to the needs of individuals, families and groups in the community.

-- To reduce the isolation of individuals and groups by provision of programs and services which encourage social interaction, self-help and mutual support
+- Reduce the isolation of individuals and groups by provision of programs and services which encourage social interaction, self-help and mutual support

-- To build a sense of community and promote a sense of belonging and community spirit.
+- Build a sense of community and promote a sense of belonging and community spirit.

-- To provide general community and further education opportunities to enable individuals to better meet their needs through skills development and improve their capacity for income generation.
+- Provide general community and further education opportunities to enable individuals to better meet their needs through skills development and improve their capacity for income generation.

 - Seek and provide resources, information and support relevant to the needs of the community.